michaeltouati/AMoRE/readme.md

 ## Written by Michaël J TOUATI

-Angular Momentum model Of Relativistic Electron beam transport ([AMoRE](https://github.com/michaeltouati/AMoRE)) is a Fortran code parallelized using OpenMP for fast simulations of laser-generated relativistic electron beam transport in solid or dense plasma targets.
-It computes the two first angular moments of the relativistic Vlasov-Fokker-Planck-Belaiev-Budker kinetic equation completed with the Minerbo maximum angular entropy closure and coupled with target Magneto-Hydrodynamic equations considering time scales during which the return current has already set up.
+[AMoRE](https://github.com/michaeltouati/AMoRE) (Angular Momentum model Of Relativistic Electron beam transport) is a unique Fortran code parallelized using OpenMP allowing for fast simulations of relativistic electron beam transport in solid or dense plasma targets while describing the full relativistic beam electron phase-space evolution.
+It computes the two first angular moments of the relativistic beam electrons Vlasov-Fokker-Planck-Belaiev-Budker kinetic equation, completed with the Minerbo maximum angular entropy closure, that is coupled with the target electrons and ions Magneto-Hydrodynamic equations considering time scales on which the return current has already set up.
 It thus takes into account both collective effects, with the self-generated electromagnetic fields, and collisional effects, with the slowing down of beam electrons in collisions with plasmons, bound and free electrons and their angular scattering on both ions and electrons.
-[AMoRE](https://github.com/michaeltouati/AMoRE) allows for fast computations while also describing the relativistic beam electron 2D-3P phase-space evolution.
 More pieces of information can be found in my [PhD manuscript](https://tel.archives-ouvertes.fr/tel-01238782/document) and in this [peer-reviewed article](https://iopscience.iop.org/article/10.1088/1367-2630/16/7/073014/pdf).
-Citations to these references are recommended and appreciated for publications of scientific results using AMoRE in peer-reviewed journals.
+Citations to these references are appreciated for publications of scientific results using AMoRE in peer-reviewed journals.

 # Compiling the code